 Let’s unpack that “product demo.”

-The seller thought it was best to build anticipation and lead up to a grand finale.
+The seller thought it was best to build anticipation during the sales process and lead up to a grand finale.

 But Mr. Politician is busy, and it took 20 minutes to get to that one point.
 All the while he was impatient and frustrated, waiting for the rep to make a point.

-Meanwhile, a competitor stole the deal by flipping the entire product demo upside down.
+Meanwhile, a competitor stole the deal by flipping the entire sales product demo upside down.

 It looked like this: